 For the tensor case:

-Recall that $H$ does not depend on the scale in general, being it a background quantity, but it is the evaluation at $aH = k$ that makes $H$ depending on $k$.
+Recall that $H$ does not depend on the scale in general, as it being a background quantity; however, it is the evaluation at $aH = k$ that makes $H$ depend on $k$.
 This is because different scales cross the horizon at different times during inflation.
 In particular, recall from Eq.~\eqref{aofetadesitterspace} that:

 since $H$ is almost constant during inflation.
-Now, when we evaluate $aH = k$, we have that $\eta = -1/k$.
-Therefore, we obtain for the tensor spectral index:
+Now, when we evaluate $aH = k$, we find that $\eta = -1/k$.
+Therefore, we obtain the following for the tensor spectral index: